Faqih001/nakuru-agri-senti-webapp/README.md

 # Step 5: Fill in required environment variables in .env.local
 # - Add your Supabase URL and anon key
-# - Add your Mapbox access token
+# - Add your Google Maps API key
 # - Configure other optional services

 # Step 6: Start the development server